alissoninacio1/magic-menu/README.md

 https://alissoninacio1.github.io/magic-menu/

-You can use this code and menu in your projects!
+You can use this code and menu idea in your projects!